karkman/physalia_metagenomics/Day5/README.md

 cat MAGs/*bins_summary.txt | grep _MAG_ | wc -l
 ```

-Not bad, not bad at all...
+Not too shabby, innit?

 ### Taxonomic assignment with GTDB
 Normally, one thing that we want to learn more about is the taxonomy of our MAGs.
 Although `anvi'o` gives us a preliminary idea, we can use a more dedicated platform for taxonomic assignment of MAGs.
 Here we will use `GTDBtk`, a tool to infer taxonomy for MAGs based on the GTDB database (you can - and probably should - read more about GTDB [here](https://gtdb.ecogenomic.org/)).
-We have already run `GTDBtk` for you for; let's take a look at what it produced for us:
+We have already run `GTDBtk` for you for; let's take a look at what it produced:

 ```bash
 ls -lt ~/Share/GTDB